AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 		return
 ```

 The first call, `__getToken`, makes the OAuth call to the Azure Active Directory instance to get a token, then assigns the value (assuming the application is successfully authenticated) to the member variable `__token`.
 Next, QiClient checks to ensure it has an authentication token.
-Calls would fail in the absence of one, hence the return if no token is found.
-This is the code for `__getToken`:
+If a token is not found the call will fail and the call returns.
+The following shows the code for `__getToken`:

 ```python
     def __getToken(self):